Mandatory military service in modern Korea – a student’s perspective - Honi Soit

 Both men felt that national service, instead of occurring as a side effect of fame, should be deliberate, measurable, and “contribute directly to the state”.

-In early October of this year, South Korea’s culture minister Park Bo-gyoon said his ministry will decide if BTS will be exempt from active military service altogether by December, after which point the band’s eldest member will turn 30, and must, under normal circumstances, join the army.
+As of 18 October, the South Korean government officially announced that BTS will not be exempted from military service.
+This decision, suspending BTS’s artist activities, is likely set to cost Korea billions.
+According to the Hyundai Research Institute, the boy group contribute more than $3.6 billion to the South Korean economy every year — equivalent to 26 medium sized companies — and brought in one in every 13 tourists who visited South Korea in 2017.

-A private survey earlier this year revealed that about 60 per cent of respondents supported the military exemption for BTS members.
+Prior to this, however, public sentiment reflected rising acceptance of their exemption; a private survey earlier this year revealed that about 60 per cent of respondents supported the military exemption for BTS members.
 This is an increase from a similar survey in 2020, which showed that only 46 per cent backed the exemption, while 48 per cent opposed it.

 The BTS situation intimates the broader national identity-shaping role fulfilled by conscription laws in South Korea.

-Note: This article was updated on 18 October to reflect the recent decision not to exempt BTS from military service.